Fear And Loathing At The Supreme Court — What Is Chief Justice John Roberts Up To?

 Motivated by a "Solomonic dogma"?

-Others, like Josh Blackman, a constitutional law professor at Southwest College of Law Houston, have a different view.
+Others, like Josh Blackman, a constitutional law professor at South Texas College of Law Houston, have a different view.
 Though Roberts has been dubbed "the new swing justice," in the wake of Kennedy's retirement last year, Blackman thinks that is a misnomer.

-He sees Kennedy and retired Justice Sandra Day O'Connor, as "actually somewhere in the middle," whereas "Roberts is a solid conservative, but for whatever reason, in certain high-profile cases, he takes these very bizarre paths that no one else in the court goes along with."
+He sees Kennedy and retired Justice Sandra Day O'Connor as "actually somewhere in the middle," whereas "Roberts is a solid conservative, but for whatever reason, in certain high-profile cases, he takes these very bizarre paths that no one else in the court goes along with."

-It is true that nobody on the court went along with all of Roberts reasoning in either the census case or the the Obamacare case.
+It is true that nobody on the court went along with all of Roberts' reasoning in either the census case or the the Obamacare case.

 "I think Roberts is motivated by some sort of Solomonic dogma, that in any given case of high note," Blackman said, "that the correct decision is one where he splits the proverbial baby."

-Of course, chief justices, Republican and Democrat, liberal and conservative alike, have uniformly believed that they have a particular duty to maintain public confidence in the court as an institution.
+Of course, chief justices — Republican and Democratic, liberal and conservative alike — have uniformly believed that they have a particular duty to maintain public confidence in the court as an institution.

 For instance, in 2000, then-Chief Justice William Rehnquist, wrote the opinion upholding a decision he had long reviled, the decision that 34 years earlier required police to warn criminal suspects of their rights.